 Venue : Takuro Someya Contemporary Art

-We would like to formally announce that Takero Someya Contemporary Art (TSCA) will be relocating to TERRADA Art Complex (Higashi-Shinagawa) to open our new gallery space.
-On November 22, our grand opening exhibition will be Enrico Isamu Ōyama’s solo show titled Black.
+We would like to formally announce that Takuro Someya Contemporary Art has relocated to TERRADA Art Complex (Higashi-Shinagawa) to open our new exhibition room “TSCA.”
+On November 22, our grand opening coincides with Enrico Isamu Ōyama’s solo exhibition Black.

 By reinterpreting the visual language of aerosol writing, Enrico Isamu Ōyama has developed his signature motif dubbed “Quick Turn Structure” or “QTS.”
 Contrary to the colorful, pop expressions in conventional aerosol writing, Ōyama’s abstract monochrome motif may, upon first glance, give off an austere and tense impression.
 He states, “I personally can tell if a shape or a composition is successful, but I cannot do the same with a color.
 Also, colors take away a sense of motion from shapes.”
 From this statement, it can be conveyed that the abandonment of color—or its reduction to black and white—is purposely selected to emphasize this phenomenon of movement that shapes and compositions create.